Skip to main content

 • Select or create a usage dimension

-• Choose data type (Numeric, Text, Boolean)
+• Choose data type (Numeric, Text, Boolean, Percent, Percent Ratio)

 Example: